evannorton/evannorton/README.md

 ### Hello! 👋

-I'm Evan, a game developer and full-stack developer based out of Chattanooga, TN.
-I've been a full-time software engineer since 2018.
+I'm Evan, a game developer and full-stack developer based out of Birmingham, AL. I've been a full-time software engineer since 2018.
 I currently work at [Unchained Entertainment](https://www.unchained-entertainment.com), primarily as a UI engineer for their titles Camelot Unchained and Final Stand: Ragnarök.

 As an independent developer, I published an MMO project which I continue to run.
 I also participated in three game jams, each of my submissions winning awards.